mtrohman/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 SerialPortManager.Instance.Close();
 ```

 `SerialPortManager` also provides a public event to be subscribe for receiving any status update/response.
-To get the status message, just subscribe to `OnStatusChanged` event or `OnSerialPortOpened` event for getting boolean return when the serial port is opened or closed.
+To get the status message, just subscribe to `OnStatusChanged` event or `OnSerialPortOpened` event for getting boolean return either the serial port is opened or closed.

-Example:
+**Example:**

 ```csharp
 using HeiswayiNrird.Singleton;